 Time Horizon as a Moat

 In a world dominated by quarterly results, real-time news feeds, and algorithm-driven trading cycles, a long time horizon is the most radical competitive advantage.
 Not because long-term thinking is complicated — on the contrary, it is simple to understand and hard to execute.
-Precisely this makes it a moat: most market participants are structurally unable to replicate it.
+Precisely this makes it a moat: most market participants are structurally incapable of replicating it.

 Why Short-Term Thinking Dominates